 5.5.1.
-Analysis of the level of service and delay
+Analysis of Level of Service and Delay

 In the analysis of forecasted traffic, Alternative III (Turbo Roundabout) demonstrated as most effective improvement, achieving a LoS of C with an average delay of 16.65 seconds.
 Alternative II also reached an LoS of C, with a slightly higher delay of 18.02 seconds, while Alternative I give a LoS of D and an average delay of 27.62 seconds.
 The superior performance of Alternative III is primarily due to its design, as stated in the section 5.3.1.
 Table 10 details the intersection's LoS and delay for the base year.